 - 7.1.
 Village and community halls are an important local recreational resource.
-They can be venues for local sports and recreation clubs, or places to meet and socialise, particularly in rural areas that lack immediate access to purpose built facilities.
-This is recognised in Local Plan Policy LP15 which seeks to ensure that where possible existing community facilities are protected along with the requirement for new development to make provision either on site or off-site. - 7.2.
+This is recognised in Local Plan Policy LP15 which seeks to ensure that where possible existing community facilities are protected along with the requirement for new development to make provision either on site or off-site.
+LP15 and its supporting text define community facilities. - 7.2.
 The Draft 'Central Lincolnshire Indoor and Built Sports Facilities Study' includes an assessment of village and community halls.
 This Central Lincolnshire supply and demand assessment recognises that the need for sports halls will not meet all the demand for sports halls in rural areas.
-Therefore village and community halls are an important resource in meeting some of the demand for indoor sports and particularly physical activity.
+Therefore village and community halls are an important resource in meeting some of the demand for indoor sports and particularly physical activity. - 7.3.

-7.3.
 The provision of new and improved community facilities is considered to be a local issue.
 Therefore, with the exception of Sustainable Urban Extensions over the threshold set out below, contributions will not be sought and provision should be made utilising other funding sources such as the local proportion of CIL receipts which a community may receive.